The TBI rehabilitation process helps activate the brain’s natural healing process so that you can recover as quickly as possible.

 - Restorative techniques help you relearn how to perform an activity the way you did before your brain injury.

-- Compensatory tactics, on the other hand, help you find a new way of doing something if it’s not yet possible for you to do it the correct way.
+- Compensatory tactics, on the other hand, help you find a new way of doing something if it’s not yet possible for you to do it the way you were doing it before your injury.

-If your traumatic brain injury caused aphasia or any other TBI communication disorders, begin speech therapy right away.
+If your traumatic brain injury caused cognitive deficits, aphasia, or any other TBI communication disorders, begin speech therapy right away.
 The sooner you get treatment, the less likely it is that those disorders will last.

-A speech therapist can walk you through the various TBI speech therapy activities available, and show you exactly what you need to do to retrain your brain and regain language skills.
+A speech therapist can walk you through the various TBI speech therapy activities available, and show you exactly what you need to do to retrain your brain and regain language and thinking skills.

 Even if you have no noticeable speech impediments, speech therapy can also help you with the more delicate aspects of communication that you might struggle with after a TBI.